-This consensus is achieved; in the case of Ethereum, with proof-of-work.
+This consensus is achieved; in the case of Ethereum, with proof-of-stake.
 Which provides a probabilistic solution to the byzantine generals problem.

 The blockchain can be seen as a big ledger, containing all the past transactions and is consultable by anyone.
 As it is distributed to all nodes in the network, each of which contains a copy of this blockchain, it is mathematically impossible to fraudulently change a transaction.